BDW_SBA

 What We’re Up To!

-• We hold as many FREE welding workshops for Detroit high school and college students as possible!
-(Teachers/Mentors: please contact darla@browndogwelding.com for more info)
+• FREE WELDING WORKSHOPS for STUDENTS!
+We hold as many FREE welding workshops for Detroit high school students as possible!
+(Teachers/Mentors: please get in touch with darla@browndogwelding.com for more info)

 #GOALS

-• EDUCATE: Offer a free school program that will provide fun presentations along with interactive and hands-on projects led by enthusiastic industry professionals, such as welders, auto technicians, electricians, millwrights, and other highly skilled trades men and women.
+• EDUCATE: Offer free school presentations and interactive and hands-on projects led by enthusiastic industry professionals, such as welders, auto technicians, electricians, millwrights, and other highly skilled tradespeople.